bobmino654/intelxlastedit/deploy-aws/ec2-setup.md

-# AWS EC2 Setup for IntelX Static Website
+# AWS EC2 Setup for IntelX360 Static Website

 This guide outlines the steps to set up an Ubuntu EC2 instance on AWS to host the static Next.js export.